 Take, for example, the common notion that medieval man believed in a flat earth.
-Now, everybody understands that the Greeks, from Plato and Ptolemy onward, knew that the earth was spherical.
+Everybody knows that the Greeks, from Plato and Ptolemy onward, knew that the earth was spherical.
 But supposedly with the advent of Christianity, man reverted to a belief in a flat earth because “the Bible said it was so.”
 It was only with the discoveries of Columbus and Magellan that Europeans came to realize that the earth was round.
 Thus runs the argument.

 Even during the darkest times of the medieval age, men still believed in the roundness of the earth, albeit in sometimes less than scientific terms.
 Witness this statement from the seventh century St. Bede, who described the earth’s roundness in terms of an egg: “The earth is an element placed in the middle of the world, as a yoke in the middle of an egg; around it is the water, like the white surrounding the yoke; outside that is the air, like the membrane of the egg; and around all is the fire, which closes it in as the shell does.”
 Furthermore, Columbus, the man who supposedly proved the earth was round, had absolutely no intention of setting out to challenge prevailing notions of a flat earth; he, like every other sailor and cartographer of the age, already knew that the earth was round.
 Columbus’ revolution was not that the east could be reached by going west, but that the east could be reached faster by going west.
 His risk was in going to a known place in a known direction but of unknown distance (oddly enough, part of Columbus’ motivation for believing the Indies to be closer than most thought was a verse from the apocryphal 2 Esdras 6:42 that stated that only one seventh of the earth was covered in water).
 The fact that the earth is round was simply never seriously contested.